projectfluent/fluent.js/tools/perf/README.md

 Perf testing
 ============

-Measure the performance impact of changes that you make to the L20n codebase.
+Measure the performance impact of changes that you make to the fluent.js codebase.

 Execution time is reported in microseconds (μs).

 The script measures the speed of parsing, compilation and getting all entities from a resource file based on Firefox OS's [Settings localization file][].
 The file consists of ca. 500 entities, majority of which are simple key-value pairs.
-This aims to immitate a real-life scenario in which only a handful of entities make use of L20n's advanced features.
+This aims to immitate a real-life scenario in which only a handful of entities make use of Project Fluent's advanced features.

 [Settings localization file]: https://github.com/mozilla-b2g/gaia/blob/v1.0.1/apps/settings/locales/settings.en-US.properties